palaniappan2612/Food-Ordering-System/README.md

 Step 1 : Open the folder Database and it contains a SQL file of tables(with dummy data) .

-Step 2: Run the code ( master.java) on any IDE.
+Step 2: Run the code ( food_order.java) on any IDE.

 INTRODUCTION:-